amyjko/critically-conscious-computing/chapters/computers.md

 * Then show a video of computer recycling in Thailand, which is done by hand, and can be toxic.
 Ask students to monitor for the problems they see in the recycling process, who is doing the recycling, and what incentive companies have to recycle.

-* Summative assessment.
+* *Summative assessment*.
 Using a philosophical chairs discussion format, pose the question to students: knowing everything that they do about rare earth metals, energy use, and the risks and rewards of recycling, when is it worth upgrading a computer?
 Half of the class should defend the position that computers should be used until they stop functioning, and the other should defend the position that people should upgrade whenever they want to.
 Discuss how students’ arguments should be judged and what they might submit as evidence of their arguments.
 Alternate sides, eliciting positions and arguments.

 * This is responsive because it centers students’ personal choices around upgrading.